jerrinot/guardian/README.md

 To use mguard with the JVM, enable JVM mode:

 ```
-MGUARD_JVM=1 LD_PRELOAD=./libmguard.so java -XX:+UseSerialGC YourApp
+MGUARD_JVM=1 LD_PRELOAD=./libmguard.so java YourApp
 ```

 In JVM mode, mguard skips installing its signal handler and lets the JVM handle SIGSEGV.
 When a guard page is hit, the JVM generates an `hs_err` crash report with full stack traces.
 Without JVM mode, mguard's handler would intercept the signal before the JVM sees it.

-Note: `-XX:+UseSerialGC` is recommended as other GCs use SIGSEGV internally for safepoints.
+**Warning:** mguard is slow (every allocation requires a syscall) and memory-intensive (every allocation uses at least one page).
+Use only for running tests, not production.

 ## License